"I'm gay," I blurted out, tense.

 A cabin.
 The lights were on, and I could hear voices coming from inside it.
 Perking my ears, I heard angry shouts, then the slam of a door, and everything went quiet.

-:We should tell father about this.: I sent to Adam, pulling my ears back defensively.
+:We should tell father about this.: I sent to Adam, pulling my ears back and emitting a soft growl.

 Ignoring me, Adam silently loped forward, slinking around the side of the cabin and stopping beneath a window.
 I followed, my eyes constantly moving and my fur on end.
 Without warning, Adam bounced up on his front paws, placing them on the outer window sill as he peeked inside the cabin.

-I growled quietly, not liking this one bit. :Let's go!:
+I growled quietly, not liking this one bit. :Let's go!
+We're gonna get caught!:

 :Shut up!: he growled. :Look at this.:

 With an annoyed huff, I hopped up beside him, peering into the room beyond.
 Boxes were everywhere, strewn about on the floor and the few pieces of furniture.
-A female human was clutching her head with one hand, the other on her hip, as she paced in what we could see of the kitchen.
+A female human was rubbing her forehead in thought with one hand, the other on her hip, as she paced in what we could see of the kitchen.

 A man suddenly walked into our line of sight, gently placing his hand on her shoulder.
 She turned to him and buried her face in his chest, her arms going around him.